Fantastic Four in film: Silver Surfer

+In 2007, after the release of Fantastic Four: Rise of the Silver Surfer, 20th Century Fox hired J. Michael Straczynski to write the screenplay for the Silver Surfer spin-off film.
+Straczynski said his script was a sequel, but also delved into the Silver Surfer's origins.
+It was later canceled after Fox decided to reboot the Fantastic Four film series.

 In February 2018, a Silver Surfer film was in development with Brian K. Vaughan attached to the script.

-Untitled Fantastic Four sequel
+Untitled sequel to 2015's Fantastic Four

-Before Fantastic Four began filming, 20th Century Fox announced plans for a sequel with a scheduled release date of July 14, 2017.
+Before 2015's Fantastic Four began filming, 20th Century Fox announced plans for a sequel with a scheduled release date of July 14, 2017.
 Fox then rescheduled the release for June 2, 2017, with War for the Planet of the Apes taking its place on the July 14, 2017, slot.
 It changed the release date again to June 9, 2017, to be two weeks after Star Wars: The Last Jedi's initial scheduled release date of May 26, 2017.
 Due to Fantastic Four's poor box office performance of and negative reviews, Pamela McClintock of The Hollywood Reporter said that it "throws into question whether Fox will move ahead with a sequel".
 In November 2015, the sequel was removed from Fox's release schedule.
 When asked by Collider whether they would make another Fantastic Four film, Kinberg stated: "I have no idea.
 I think the truth is we would not do another Fantastic Four movie until it was ready to be made.
 One of the lessons we learned on that movie is we want to make sure to get it 100% right, because we will not get another chance with the fans".

 Concept artist Alexander Lozano revealed that Trank's iteration of the Fantastic Four were considered for cameo appearances in Tim Miller's take on Deadpool 2.